Livia Millhagen: 2016–present: Recent work on stage and screen

-Millhagen played Blanche DuBois in A Streetcar Named Desire, which premiered at the Royal Dramatic Theater in 2019.
-The production was highly praised; Leif Zern wrote for Dagens Nyheter that it was "one of the best Royal Dramatic Theater performances in many years."
-He highlighted Millhagen's performance as "continuously captivating and gut-wrenching."
+Millhagen played Blanche DuBois in A Streetcar Named Desire, which premiered on 29 March 2019 during a period of turmoil at the Royal Dramatic Theatre, as the theatre's artistic director faced allegations of domestic violence.
+Because the play involves themes of spousal abuse and rape, the cast experienced significant anxiety ahead of their opening night.
+Millhagen noted that while the situation was difficult, it encouraged a sense of camaraderie from the ensemble.
+The production was ultimately a critical and commercial success.
+Leif Zern wrote for Dagens Nyheter that it was "one of the best Royal Dramatic Theatre performances in many years" (en av de bästa Dramatenföreställningarna på många år).
+He highlighted Millhagen's performance as "continuously captivating and gut-wrenching" (oavbrutet fängslande och gastkramande).
 Her work in A Streetcar Named Desire also earned her the Thalia Prize from Svenska Dagbladet.
-The same year, she also appeared in Richard Hobert's Faroese drama The Birdcatcher's Son (2019).
-In a generally negative review for Dagens Nyheter, Johan Croneman praised Millhagen's "brilliant" work as a "lively and domineering innkeeper."
+The same year, she appeared in Richard Hobert's Faroese drama The Birdcatcher's Son (2019).
+In a generally negative review for Dagens Nyheter, Johan Croneman praised Millhagen's "brilliant" (strålande) depiction of a "lively and domineering innkeeper" (livliga och dominanta värdshusvärdinnan).
+She also lent her voice to play Shenzi in the Swedish dub of The Lion King.